Publications

 Corn rootworm adults can be monitored using sticky traps.
 During early August, deploy 12 unbaited Pherocon AM® yellow sticky traps per 10 to 50 acres of corn.
 Traps should be arranged into two linear transects separated by at least 330 feet (100 m).
 The transects also should be at least 100 feet (30 m) away from field edges and/or waterways.
 Each transect should contain six sticky traps that are at least 165 feet (50 m) apart from each other.

-Each trap should be attached to a corn plant stalk at ear height (Figure 15).
+Attach the sticky trap on the corn stalk at ear height (Figure 15).
 Replace traps once per week for four to six weeks, or until the threshold is reached.
 Count and record the number of beetles caught on each trap.

-Lastly, calculate the average number of beetles per trap per day (add total number of beetles captured from all traps and divide by total number of sticky traps, then divide that result by the total number of days traps were deployed in the field).
+Lastly, calculate the average number of beetles per trap per day (add total number of beetles captured from all traps and divide by total number of sticky traps, then divide this result by the total number of days that traps were deployed in the field).

 Threshold